Ala Wai Mansion

 No public remarks explicitly reference 'window AC' or 'window unit,' but 4 of 15 current MLS inclusion checkboxes list ACWIUN and prior confidence was Medium.
 Because checkbox data suggests some agents report window units but remarks do not corroborate, include the feature with moderate confidence (likely some units may have window AC, though agent copy/paste cannot be ruled out).

-Concrete construction is strongly supported by the MLS data: 16 out of 16 current listings list CONCRE as the construction material.
-Historical records also indicated high confidence, and nothing in the public remarks suggests a change away from concrete.
-This is consistent across the building rather than a one-off agent comment.
+Concrete construction is very strongly supported by the MLS record: 17 out of 17 current listings identify the building with CONCRE as the construction material.
+None of the public remarks suggest a different construction type, so this appears to be consistent MLS data rather than a copy-paste error.

 Double‑wall construction appears on just 2 of 12 listings and is not supported or discussed in remarks, suggesting inconsistent agent use rather than a defining structural type.
 Given the predominately concrete characterization, the building is treated as not double‑wall construction.